alichtman/deadbolt/README.md

 ## Technical Details

-This script uses `openssl`'s implementation of the [`AES 256`](https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf) encryption algorithm in [Counter](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) (`CTR`) mode, like is recommended in Professor Rogaway's [_Evaluation of Some Blockcipher Modes of Operation_](https://web.cs.ucdavis.edu/~rogaway/papers/modes.pdf).
+This script uses `openssl`'s implementation of the [`AES 256`](https://csrc.nist.gov/csrc/media/publications/fips/197/final/documents/fips-197.pdf) encryption algorithm in [Counter](https://en.wikipedia.org/wiki/Block_cipher_mode_of_operation#Counter_(CTR)) (`CTR`) mode, as is recommended in Professor Rogaway's [_Evaluation of Some Blockcipher Modes of Operation_](https://web.cs.ucdavis.edu/~rogaway/papers/modes.pdf).
 This algorithm is part of the NSA's [Commercial National Security Algorithm Suite](https://apps.nsa.gov/iaarchive/programs/iad-initiatives/cnsa-suite.cfm) and is approved to protect up to TOP SECRET documents.

-This script uses the `-salt` `openssl` option.
+This script uses the `openssl` `-salt`  option.
 This makes [Rainbow Table attacks](https://en.wikipedia.org/wiki/Rainbow_table) impractical, however, it also means that if you encrypt a file and forget the password -- that's game.
 Nobody can recover that file.
 Back up your passphrases!